Neon Bank Review 2025: A Great Swiss Digital Bank

 So, you may use it as your bank account.
 But using Neon as a payment card is not optimal!

 Now, will it change your life?
 No!
 It is a small optimization.
 If you are not using payment cards often, you will be fine with Neon only.
-And if you do not want to carry several cards, Neon is perfect for you.
+And if you would rather not carry several cards, Neon is good.
+Moreover, there is value in having all your expenses in the same place.
+Indeed, Neon lets you expert your transactions in a CSV file which is a very convenient file format to import your transactions into different applications.
+Certo One, my credit card, cannot do that.
+So, I sometimes use Neon to save time on tracking my expenses.

 How to open a Neon account?

 Opening a Neon account is very easy.
-You can start by downloading the app from the App Store (search Neon in any app store!).
+You can download the app from the App Store (search Neon in any app store!).
 Then, you can go through the entire process step by step.

-It will require you to do a video chat to authenticate yourself at some point.
-This seamless process will allow you to open an account in about 10 minutes.
+At some point, you will need to authenticate yourself via video chat.
+This seamless process allows you to open an account in about 10 minutes.
 Neon will then send you the card by mail.

 If you need more information, you can read my guide on opening and using a Neon account.